zarf-dev/proposals/0026-enhanced-state-management/README.md

 `packager.Deploy` computes `DeployConfig.Digest()` at the start of every deployment and `packager.Remove` computes `RemoveConfig.Digest()` at the start of every removal; each sets it as `ConfigDigest` on the `PackageEvent` it appends - `Deploy` events also get `Source`, and both `Deploy` and `Remove` events get `Version` / `Flavor` / `Digest` - all at the same point that event's `Outcome` starts as `InProgress`.
 If the digest can't be computed (see [Risks and Mitigations](#risks-and-mitigations)), the operation fails fast before making any changes.

-Library users get the `DeployConfig.Digest()`/`RemoveConfig.Digest()` helpers above so they can compute a digest for a candidate operation and compare it against a previous event without actually deploying or removing.
+Library users get the `DeployConfig.Digest()`/`RemoveConfig.Digest()` helpers above so they can compute a digest for a candidate operation and compare it against `LastSuccessfulDeploy()` without actually deploying or removing.
 Packages deployed before `Events` existed will have no deploy events to find, so comparisons in that case should be treated as unknown/always-different, since Zarf has no record of what those packages were deployed with.

 **Known limitation:** values passed through YAML/JSON can round-trip as `float64`, so numerically-equal-but-differently-formatted values (e.g. `5` vs `5.0`) could theoretically produce different digests even though they represent the same configuration.
 This proposal accepts that limitation for v1 - see [Risks and Mitigations](#risks-and-mitigations).